locationtech/geomesa/docs/tutorials/geomesa-quickstart-kafka.rst

 GeoMesa Kafka Quick Start
 =========================

-This tutorial will introduce how to:
+This tutorial will show you how to:

 1. Write custom Java code to produce and consume messages in `Apache Kafka <http://kafka.apache.org/>`__ using GeoMesa.